 - Taste: Naturally grown and harvested produce has much better flavor than the produce mass-produced for grocery stores.
-The best summer dinner recipes include seasonally grown ingredients that will make your taste buds dance.
+These easy recipes include seasonally grown ingredients that will make your taste buds dance.

 - Nutrition: A National Library of Medicine study done on broccoli purchased in different seasons concluded that the vitamin C content was significantly higher in the Autumn (its traditional growing season) vs. Spring, even though broccoli can be found in the grocery store pretty much year round.

 - Price: Produce is just plain less expensive when bought in the correct growing season.
-Some produce can’t even be found outside that season, so I focus on creating dinner recipes for my meal planner that use seasonal ingredients to drive down the price per meal.
+Some produce can’t even be found outside that season, so I focus on creating light summer meals for this plan that use seasonal ingredients to drive down the price per meal.